malk/the-kebab-kata/README.md

  * `bread + cheese + onion + cheese + onion` returns `bread + cheese + cheese + onion + cheese + cheese + onion`

 ##### Tips:
-* keep the vagueness, inconsistency and demands for estimations
+* keep the vagueness, inconsistencies and demands for estimations
 * insist your two demands are a single one
 * refuse to prioritize between them
 * go around team asking them if they cannot finish it earlier, like 10 minutes in total